sambilbow/doctoral-thesis/plan.md

  [ Thesis ]
 <!--    Archiving
-        [ ]     Statement on contenta availability -> email for access [ ]     Remove links to github in study chapters now that repo is at start [ ]     bfg scrub repo of .bib for filepath opsec Citations 2h
+        [x]     Statement on contenta availability -> email for access [ ]     Remove links to github in study chapters now that repo is at start [ ]     bfg scrub repo of .bib for filepath opsec Figures 4h
-        [ ]     Check all citations in Zotero and in .bib [x]     Decide on bibliography style
-        [x]     host bilbow et al on github.io or zenodo Figures 4h
         [ ]     Find sources for all figures used so far [ ]     Create Figure List